bettyorganero/sendEmail/README.md

-# Send-email with Node.js 📨
+# SendEmail with Node.js 📨
 ### Using nodemailer

 1. Create a config.js file in the root